This post may contain affiliate links. Please read my disclosure policy.

 - Recipes you might also like

-- 📋The Perfect Whatever Risotto Recipe
+- 📋The Perfect Authentic Risotto Recipe

 What is risotto

-Risotto is an Italian dish where the rice is cooked slowly adding stock gradually.
 This specific technique of cooking the rice creates a creamy but firm rice dish, usually combined with different ingredients, the most common being vegetables or fish.

 Risotto, like pasta, can be mixed with so many different ingredients.
 Creativity can flow freely and adapt to each season and country.